-Completed in 1936, U.S. Highway 212 is considered one of the most scenic drives in the United States.
+The Beartooth Highway, U.S. Highway 212, is located in Montana and Wyoming, and is considered one of the most scenic drives in the United States.
 It includes views of the Absaroka and Beartooth Mountains, and open high alpine plateaus.

 We first drove the Beartooth Highway in 2000, eastbound out of Yellowstone National Park.
 In September 2010, after visiting Cody and Red Lodge, we made the trek up the Beartooth westbound into the northeast entrance of Yellowstone.